Skip to Main Content

 Citing Sources

-A citation is a reference to the source of an idea, information or image.
-It typically includes enough identifying information, such as the author, title, date, publication format, etc. Access the CCSF Library Citing Sources page for handouts and link on how to cite a source.
+A citation is a reference to the source of an idea, information, or image.
+It typically includes enough identifying information (such as the author, title, date, publication format, etc.) for someone else to be able to locate it themselves.
+Access the CCSF Library Citing Sources guidance for information on how to properly credit a source.

 Library & Learning Resources, City College of San Francisco